divortio/divortio-wafu/README.md

 # WAFu - The Durable Object Web Application Firewall

 WAFu is a highly configurable, multi-tenant Web Application Firewall (WAF) built entirely on the Cloudflare serverless platform.

-It leverages Workers, Durable Objects with native SQLite storage, and KV to provide a robust, scalable, and performant security layer for your applications.
+WAFu leverages Workers, Durable Objects with native SQLite storage, and KV to provide a robust, scalable, and performant security layer for your applications.

 By acting as a secure gateway for all incoming traffic, WAFu allows you to enforce complex security policies at the edge, closer to your users, ensuring threats are mitigated before they can ever reach your origin servers.